zalenix/portaldocs/portal-sdk/templates/portalfx-style-guide-color-palette.md

+## Style Guide: For designers
+For an overall style guide refer to the [designpatterns-style-guide.md](designpatterns-style-guide.md)

 ## Style Guide: Color Palette
 The portal offers a built-in set of coloring classes based on a core palette.
 Using these classes ensures a consistent experience for all users.
 This is especially important when the color conveys meaning, or differentiating data.